 Outflow = L / Te (2)

-Of course, these calculations use IPCC estimated values for natural levels and approximate flows.
-Should better estimates become available their data can be readily inserted into the downloadable Excel file.
+The calculations presented here assume IPCC’s estimated values for natural levels and approximate flows are accurate.
+Should better estimates become available these calculations can be quickly updated using the Excel file (Supplemental Materials).

 “agree that 25-35% of the CO2 remains in the atmosphere after equilibrium with the ocean (2-20 centuries).”